navikt/codelabs/kafka-introduction.md

 This tutorial shows you how to create a Kafka consumer and producer

 Prerequisites:
-* Git installed - see [https://git-scm.com/](https://git-scm.com/) for instructions.

 * Java SKD installed - see [https://www.oracle.com/technetwork/java/javase/downloads/index.html](https://www.oracle.com/technetwork/java/javase/downloads/index.html) for instructions.
 * Docker - see [https://www.docker.com/get-started](https://www.docker.com/get-started) for instructions.
 * And IDE installed - recommend [IntelliJ Idea](https://www.jetbrains.com/idea/download) for this codelab
+* Optional: Git installed - see [https://git-scm.com/](https://git-scm.com/) for instructions.

 Positive
 : We recommend you to have Git, Java SE SDK, IDE and Docker already installed on your machine.